blockplay-io/contracts/README.md

-# contracts
+# Smart Contracts running at http://blockplay.io

-Smart contracts running on http://blockplay.io
+This repository contains the smart contracts running on http://blockplay.io.